 Defining The Challenge

-insEYEte was a long-term project, and I was involved with every step of the process from initial idea conception to implementation and iteration from the projects beginning in April 2013 to my departure from Elegant Solutions in June 2015.
+insEYEte was a long-term project, and I was involved with every step of the process from initial idea conception to implementation and iteration to my departure from Elegant Solutions in June 2015.
 My primary responsibilities were as a product manager and the user experience strategist.
-To learn more about my work with the other tasks including brand management, marketing strategy creation, and drafting the patent, please check out my project entitled “insEYEte Identity Management”.

 Laying Out The Plan

-insEYEte was a very complex product to manage, and was constrained both by budget (we bootstrapped the entire development) and time available (remember: ES was still serving clients at this time).
+insEYEte was a complex product to manage.
+Since we were bootstrapping, the product was constrained both by budget and time available (ES was still serving clients at this time).
 Technical development was initially maintained through JIRA, but later transitioned to Asana for budgetary reasons.
-File transfers were handled through a shared Dropbox folder, and payments were scheduled and logged using a Google Sheet.

-Version 1 was launched in July 2013, and served two purposes: market testing and product validation.
+Version 1 was launched in July 2013 to begin product/market validation.
 While we labelled this initial release “V1.0”, it was much more of a “V0.5” or “beta” in actual practice.

-From August 2013 until January 2014, V1.0 was maintained and improved, while continuously putting the product in front of different audiences.
+From August 2013 until January 2014, V1.0 was maintained and improved by continuously putting the product in front of different audiences.
 The official “testing” period lasted from October 2013 to December 2014.
-I developed a survey which was administered to the 80 “first users” (i.e. beta testers) to establish demographic data and a baseline regarding project management behavior.
-During the testing period, the service UserVoice was used to collect on-the-fly user feedback, as well as bug reports.
-Once the formal test concluded, I administered a second survey.
-The results of this survey were compared against the results from the first survey, leading us to choose “small businesses in creative spaces” as our target customer, and “creative professionals” as our target end user.
+We developed surveys which was administered to the 80 “first users” (i.e. beta testers) to establish demographic data and a baseline regarding project management behavior.
+During the testing period, we used UserVoice to collect on-the-fly user feedback and bug reports.

 Evolution (V1.0 – V2.0)

-Showing Atoms on a map was a feature Mike and I had discussed during insEYEte’s inception.
-When user feedback validated this feature, we were happy to tackle the challenge of implementing it.
-With some tweaks, we “soft” released a "version 1.5" of the product in March 2014 to select users.
+The biggest improvement was the ability to view Atoms on a map -- a feature which we had wanted to add since V1.0.
+With some tweaks, we released version 1.5 of the product in March 2014 to select users.
 After ironing out some bugs and factoring in their feedback, we released Version 2.0 in June 2014.
-This version would serve as a stable platform through which we increased our user base over the next 6 months.
+This version would serve as a stable platform and increased our user base over the next 6 months.

 Continuous Iteration (V2.0 – V3.0)

 As we started scoring more enterprise clients and performing customizations of the platform, we realized that we needed to use a framework that was better optimized for the collaborative features of insEYEte.
-Working with our primary developer to research available platforms, I decided that Laravel (a very robust PHP framework) would be our best bet.
-The need to rewrite our base code in Laravel opened up some new opportunities to add features that were requested by some of our enterprise clients.
+Working with our primary developer to research available platforms, we decided that Laravel (a very robust PHP framework) would be our best bet.
+Rewriting our base code in Laravel also opened up some new opportunities to add features that were requested by some of our enterprise customers.

 After my departure from Elegant Solutions in June 2015, Mike licensed the platform to one of our enterprise customers and closed new sales operations.
 The platform continues to be used by several core users (including myself) on private installations.